 The so-called “Golden Visa” programs gained popularity in recent years.
 But, what are they?
 Golden Visa refers to a temporary residence permit, obtained by making a qualifying investment in the host country.
 The permit grants a number of rights to the applicant, typically involving a right to live and work in the country, visa-free travel within a number of countries, among others.

-The most popular countries with a Golden Visa program in Europe are Spain, Portugal, and Greece.
+The most popular European Golden Visa programs are offered by Spain, Portugal, and Greece.
 In this article, we will take a closer look at each and compare the three programs across several criteria.

-Target Market: Who Can Apply for a Golden Visa?
+Target Market: Who Can Apply for a Golden Visa in Europe?

 Technically, anyone with a clean criminal record, who is not an EU, EEA, or Swiss citizen can apply for the Golden Visa programs in Spain, Portugal, and Greece, as long as they make a qualifying investment.